This section provides conceptual details about NCache architecture, its caching topologies and provided features.

 Explains what is a caching topology.
 It also discusses the four types of cache topologies in NCache.

-Explains the concept of cache cluster and its main features.
+Explains the concept of dynamic clustering and its main features.

 Explains local cache and its two isolation levels.